Skip to content

 Example (selectMapsPage):

-// Pagination query: 10 records per page, page 1, condition age > 25, map results to Map
+// Assume we want to perform paginated query, 10 records per page, query page 1, with condition age > 25, and map results to Map

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();